vmware/cloud-director-extension-standard-library/documentation/extension-sdk/elements.md

 # Exploring Solution Add-On Elements

 Elements are the smallest deployable units of a solution add-on.
-They are entities managed by Cloud Director or third-party systems, uniquely identified across their solution add-on and its instances.
+They are entities managed by VMware Cloud Director or third-party systems, uniquely identified across their solution add-on and its instances.
 Once an element is deployed in the target system, it defines a set of properties whose values can be used by other add-on elements for their deployment activities.
 However, there is a strict rule - element properties can only be consumed by elements that appear after the definition of the element in its manifest.

 Elements can have associated actions to perform pre- and post-deployment activities, allowing the add-on vendor to have certain control during the element deployment.
 Such actions can also be defined at the add-on level, enabling generic pre-setup or clean-up activities.